applewoodsmokedham/metagraph/docs/PRD.md

 - Examples showing multiple transaction traces
 - Visual representation of block structure if possible
 - **Transactions Events Stream Visual**:
-  - All Alkanes transactions in the block ordered chronologically
+  - All Alkanes transactions in the block ordered by their index within the block, not chronologically
+  - Clearly display transaction index number for each transaction
   - Scrollable interface to navigate through multiple transactions
   - Each transaction visually represented with its events chain
   - Color-coded transaction types (contract creation, token transfer, etc.)